YouHaveTrouble/minecraft-optimization/README.md

 ---

 ## Java startup flags
 [Paper and its forks in upcoming version 1.17 will require Java 11 (LTS) or higher](https://papermc.io/forums/t/java-11-mc-1-17-and-paper/5615).
 Good 2021 resolution to finally update your version of Java! (or at least inform your host so they can handle the migration).
+Oracle has changed their licensing, and there is no longer a compelling reason to get your java from them.
+Recommended vendors are [Amazon Corretto](https://aws.amazon.com/corretto/) and [AdoptOpenJDK](https://adoptopenjdk.net).
+Alternative JVM implementations such as OpenJ9 can work, however they are not supported by paper and have been known to cause issues, therefore they are not currently recommended.

-JVM can be configured to reduce lag spikes caused by big garbage collector tasks.
+Your garbage collector can be configured to reduce lag spikes caused by big garbage collector tasks.
 You can find startup flags optimized for minecraft servers [here](https://mcflags.emc.gs/) [`SOG`].
+Keep in mind that this recommendation will not work on alternative jvm implementations.

 ## "Too good to be true" plugins